 The “Project S” program was launched over ten years ago to address the lack of exposure to Sikhs in the mainstream media.

-These films premiered this year at our virtual Sikhlens: Sikh Arts & Film Festival which was held November 19-22, 2020.
+These films were premiered at our virtual Sikhlens: Sikh Arts & Film Festival 2020.